roxieetc/FFX-Trivia/README.md

 ![wireframe answer card](/images/wfquestioncard.png)

-This shows that basic card layout that includes user story elements like: making questions multiple choice layed out in a 2x2 pattern to make them more appealing to the eyes, as well as an image included with each question/answers to make selecting the right answer a little easier.
+This shows that basic card layout that includes user story elements like: making questions multiple choice laid out in a 2x2 pattern to make them more appealing to the eyes, as well as an image included with each question/answers to make selecting the right answer a little easier.
 This could also be seen as providing a "hint" for a first level (as other, more advanced levels are likely to come in future updates).

 ![wireframe anwser correct](/images/wfcorrectanswer.png)